-The following summer intern projects are being conducted by the US EPA in partnership with the Georgia Department of Economic Development.
+The following summer intern projects were conducted with the US EPA in partnership with the Georgia Department of Economic Development.

 Industry Impact Evaluator

-Join us in the Fall 2020 Sustainable Communities Web Challenge
+Join us for the 2021 Sustainable Communities Web Challenge

 In Paper Production